quantum-bits/galilee-server/seeds/prod/practices/manuscripting.md

-{ "title": "Manuscripting Bible Study" }
+{ "title": "Manuscripting Bible Study", "id": 6 }

 The Manuscripting Bible Study practice starts with the "marking" of a passage in a small group setting.